spamela/CCFE_organisation/Omniverse/README.md

 # Viewing CAD files in Omniverse
 There is a function to convert .obj to .usd inside Create, which seems to be the most straight-forward

+# Viewing Paraview inside Omniverse
+Open a new Layout in Paraview and click on the Omniverse connector.
+Remember the path to which it is saved.
+Then inside Omniverse-Create, just browse to that path location and open the full scene.